ulgenklc/Neuronal_Cascades/docs/source/Tutorial.rst

 Initiate a ``Geometric_Brain_Network`` object
 *********************************************
-Create a geometric brain network on a ring.
-Topology is only available on a ring for now.
+Create a simplicial ring complex on a ring.
+Topology is only available for a ring now.
 GD, geometric degree, is the local neighbors of a neurons whereas nGD, nongeometric degree, is the distant neighbors of a neuron.

 .. code-block:: python